VincentGvr/Workshops/Airflow/Airflow.md

 Statuses :
 Queued/Running/Success/Failed

-# 3 Compositions of DAGs
+# :three: Compositions of DAGs

 DAGs are made of different tasks.
 These tasks can be of different kinds, such as :
 - **Operators** : Items that holds the logic of data processing.